rohinp/fp-scala/README.md

     2. Vectors
     3. Folding on List
     4. Amortized analysis of algorithm an intro
-7. Topics from Scala with cats book
+7. Scala with cats
-    i. from chapter 1 to chapter 7
+    1. Type classes
+    2. Monoids and semigroups
+    3. Functors
+    4. Monads
+    5. Monad Transformers
+    6. Semigroupal and applicative
+    7. Foldable and Traverse
 8. Effect system and more
     1. Concurrency basics and Future in scala.
     2. Intro to cats effects IO